 Hyundai Ioniq Hybrid running costs

-|Insurance group||Warranty||Service intervals||2018/19 company car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

 Hyundai Ioniq Hybrid insurance group

 Whatever mileage you do, Hyundai’s fixed-price servicing plans are affordable, and you can even extend the plan to five or eight years.
 Go with one of Hyundai’s official servicing plans and you also get free roadside assistance.